sumpfork/dominiontabs/README.md

 `docker build . -t dominiontabs`

-Once you have the `dominiontabs` container you can run it from your CLI and pass it arguments like so:
+Once you have the `dominiontabs` container you can run it from your CLI and pass it arguments like so, mapping the local directory to where the script will run so you can use local fonts and access the output file (example produces German dividers for Seaside 2nd edition):

-`docker run dominiontabs`
+`docker run -v .:/app dominiontabs --language=de --expansions=seaside2ndEdition`

 <!--TODO update this doc to pull pre-built images from GitHub once those are set up-->

-Which will, by default, dump the output of the help text of the CLI tool.
-But we're going to want to add in some extra args 99% of the time.

 1. Bind mount to an output directory (`-v`) and tell the script to output there so that we get a PDF in the local filesystem when things are done (`--outfile ./output/foo.pdf`).
 1. Add the `--rm` argo to tell docker not to save a container each time it runs.